 I also like the ability to schedule within the app.
 I know that a big struggle with running a business is having everyone on track with the same project.
 Within a CRM, you can schedule meetings and share content directly from the software.

 Getting a CRM means being ahead of the marketing game.
 No longer will you have to waste time gathering leads, and creating marketing strategies from scratch.
 Now, your team can focus on interaction with customers and improving customer experience.
-CRM is truly a valuable tool for all business types.
+CRM is truly a valuable sales tool for all business types.